umguec/Decoding-brain-representations/README.md

 - Reconstruct the stimuli from responses in the test set.
 - Visualize the reconstructions (tip: you can use reshape and imshow/imagesc functions).
 - Compare the reconstructions with the earlier reconstructions.

+(The solution of the task is provided in *task_4.m*.
+However, it is recommended that you try to solve the task by youself before referring to the solution.)

 ---